6192-sp24/lab0/Installation.md

 For modern Macs... you might get a secutity issue.
 Follow https://support.apple.com/en-us/HT202491 for each error running `bsc` gives (should be 3 times roughly).
 I.e. run `bsc`, if there is an error press open, then when it fails go to Privacy & Security in settings and press open anyway at the bottom for the errored app.
 Repeat a few times until no errors are given and the usage is displayed instead.

+**NOTE:** When trying to compile bsc files using the terminal within VS Code on arm Mac you may get an error similar to `linker exit code: 1`.
+This error has to do directly with running the intel x86 version of VS Code on an arm Mac.
+Running the compile commands directly in the Mac terminal or installing the arm version of VS Code will fix this.

 ## Installation Method 2 -- Second easy one -- To run BSC in the docker

 We provide the following docker file.
 Both links lead to the same file.